JesseMFrey/fake-exposure/README.md

 This project is used to fake long exposure photographs, in darkness, using a video.
 This allows greater flexibility in post processing.
 This includes changing the exposure start and stop times.

-# Instalation
+# Installation

-The python package can be installed using pip by the follwoing from the root of this repository :
+The python package can be installed using pip by the following from the root of this repository :
 ```
 pip install .
 ```